Meeting forums and minutes

 Members of the industrial cooperation committee

-Health Research Forum
+The Faculty of Health Sciences Research Forum

 Purpose